Albrtito/ObsidianNotes/02-Atomic/1728386212 - The network layer.md

 > [!Example] First, an example:
-> Before going into each part of the layer, lets thing about what happens when some host H1 wants to send to the host H2 some packages that are **created by the transport layer, remember that the network layer goes after the transport one while sending and befor it wh**
+> Before going into each part of the layer, lets thing about what happens when some host H1 wants to send to the host H2 some packages that are **created by the transport layer, remember that the network layer goes after the transport one while sending and befor it when recieving.**
+>
+> 1. H1 encapsulates each transport segment into a datagram and sends it into the nearest router
+> 2. Magic and wonders happen inside the network layer (this is what we’ll talk about)
+> 3. H2 nearest router send the datagram to H2 network layer
+> 4. H2 network layer decodes and send the transport segment into the transport layer.

+From this example we can conclude that the **role of the network layer is to MOVE PACKAGES FROM ONE HOST TO ANOTHER**.

 ## Names and dictionary: